-A great New Year’s resolution for any teacher would be to introduce music literacy to more in 2018.
+A great start for any teacher would be to introduce music literacy to more students during this academic year.
 If you have handchimes at your disposal, teaching music reading with the help of colors couldn’t be simpler!
 At ChimeWorks, we have developed tools for teaching young children to develop eye-hand coordination using colors and symbols and then, systematically moving on to colored-coded notes on the staff and ultimately reading handchime/handbell notation.

 We begin by using colors that are closely correlated to those used in Boomwhacker® and KidsPlay® systems.
 Therefore, one will be able to use our lesson plans with handchimes and/or Boomwhackers and KidsPlay bells to teach music literacy.
 Sensitivity is given to the use of colors alone due to the statistics that 1 in 12 males and 1 in 200 females suffer from color vision deficiency.
 Along with a select color for each pitch we have allocated a shape modeled closely to those used in shape-note singing.